 Ways to practice sight words:

--Word Hunt – Find sight words in magazine or newspapers, cut out and glue to paper
+-Word Hunt – Find sight words in magazines or newspapers, cut out, and glue to paper

-Please remember to complete homework assignments in the “My Kindergarten Journal”.
+Please remember to complete homework assignments in composition notebook and “My Kindergarten Journal” spiral notebook.

 Standards: (RL.K.1) Ask and answer questions about key details in a text.

 (RF.K.1d) Recognize and name all upper and lowercase letters in the alphabet.

 (RL.K.4) Ask and answer questions about unknown words in a text.